patmorin/us/responses-jctb-i.md

 **Authors' Response**

 We have rewritten this section a bit to make the comparison clearer.
-In particular, we explain that, in a $p$-centered colouring, every path of length at most $2p$ contains a vertex whose colour is unique.
-Thus, every $p$-centered colouring satisfies a condition comparable to that satisfied by a $2p$-ranking.
+In particular, we explain that, in a $p$-centered colouring, every path of length at most $2p-1$ contains a vertex whose colour is unique.
+Thus, every $p$-centered colouring satisfies a condition comparable to that satisfied by a $(2p-1)$-ranking, except that "unique maximum" is replaced by "unique".
 The only difference is that, in the former case, the condition is "unique" and in the latter case the condition is "unique maximum".

 **Referee 1 Comment**